clockchip/mega65basic/README.md

 ## Usage

 You might follow this process to develop your program:
-1. create a folder structure like this:
+1. Create a folder structure like this:

         \    -> root dir
         \bin -> converted programs
         \src -> source programs

-2. write the program;
+2. Write the program in VSCode.
-3. tokenize and convert the source *.bas file into a *.prg file, by using the following command in the Terminal window of Visual Studio Code:
+3. Tokenize and convert the source *.bas file into a *.prg file, by using the following command in the Terminal window of Visual Studio Code:

         petcat -w65 -o ./bin/outputfile.prg -- ./src/inputfile.bas

-4. test it with [Xemu](https://github.lgb.hu/xemu/) using the "Run PRG directly" command;
+4. Test the program with [Xemu](https://github.lgb.hu/xemu/) using the "Run PRG directly" command.

 ![use Xemu](https://github.com/clockchip/mega65basic/blob/main/images/petcat.gif)

 5. Connect your MEGA65 with the computer which is running the MEGA65 Tools;
-6. Transfer the output.prg file to a disk on your MEGA65 by using the "mega65_ftp" command;
+6. Transfer the output.prg file to the MEGA65 using the etherload command from the MEGA54 Tools:

+        etherload -i 192.168.1.255 -r outputfile.prg

 7. run it on the real MEGA65 hardware.

 ## Features